 According to my tests, the game utilizes about 2.15 – 2.2 GB GB DDR4 RAM.

 So Why Go for 8 or 16 GB RAM When Fortnite Does not Use Even 4 GB?

-Yes, its true that the game does not utilize a lot of RAM, however, every system has background applications running which can eat up your RAM as well so you have to take that into consideration too.
+Yes, the game does not utilize a lot of RAM; however, every system has background applications running which can eat up your RAM, so you have to consider that too.
 The more robust apps you have running in the background, the more RAM will be reserved.

-Take my PC above for instance.
-You can see in the task manager above that 63% of my total 16 GB memory is being utilized at the time I captured this screenshot.
+Take my PC above, for instance.
+You can see in the task manager above that 63% of my total 16 GB memory was utilized when I captured this screenshot.

 Hence, to run the game smoothly with my current PC configuration and apps installed, I would need at least 11 GB of RAM (give or take a GB).

 Now if I had a streaming application running in the background as well, that would have skyrocketed the RAM usage resulting in me requiring perhaps more than 16 GB of RAM.

 As such, a good PC for Fortnite may quickly require 8 GB DDR4 RAM.
 But the right PC Build for Fortnite, one that is capable of professional streaming, could easily warrant 16 GB or more RAM.

 Of course, the 8 GB of RAM used by my system above is certainly not ideal.
 I could save a lot by closing off some background apps.
 However, I have the luxury of keeping them open since I have enough RAM.